schedule#

 .

-A list of schedulables describing the timing of operations.
+Ordered dictionary of schedulables describing timing and order of operations.

 A schedulable uses timing constraints to constrain the operation in time by specifying the time (